git-keeper/ccsce2022/faculty.md

 ## Creating an Assignment

-Try creating a simple hello world assignment.
+Try creating a simple hello world Python assignment.
 To create a new assignment directory structure, use `gkeep new`:

 ```